bonedaddy/barreleye/README.md

 Barreleye consists of two parts: the indexer and the server.
 The indexer connects to specified RPC nodes to process blocks, and the server handles management and analytics requests.

-**Note:** Indexing not only keeps up with continuous block creation, but also runs through historical blocks.
-This process makes significant amount of RPC calls.
+**Note:** Indexing continuously processes data from the genesis block.
+Make sure your RPC node can handle the amount of requests.

-To start just the indexer, without the server (only one indexer will be active at a time): `cargo run -- --only-indexer`
+To start just the indexer, without the server: `cargo run -- --only-indexer`.
+Note that only one indexer is active at a time.

-To run the server without indexing: `cargo run -- --only-http`
+To run only the HTTP server: `cargo run -- --only-http`

 To run them all together: `cargo run`